 When one media outlet takes you on, it gives you quite a bit of presence for others to find you and help you as well, so make sure that you can everything ready to go when people contact you.

 “A good PR story is more effective than a front-page ad”- Richard Branson

 Seems a bit ridiculous right?
 But, that is the power of PR these days.
 For some time, the chicken sandwich war between Chick-fil-A and Popeyes invaded our scenes and caused a buzz around the internet.
 Celebrities, companies, influencers, media outlets and regular consumers were all a part of it and both companies capitalized on the buzz and according to Hollywood Agency, this “war” was a prime example of the rapid response that great PR can achieve.
 Other companies have also employed this type of PR through media.

 Carlsberg: not the best beer campaign:

 At the end of the day, media outreach is something that is very important when trying to do PR for your company whether you are a startup or an established company.
-You might not implement exactly all of these tactics, but having an idea of how other companies have used them and what they are will help you in the future.
+You might not implement exactly all of these tactics.
+Even so, having an idea of how other companies have used them will help you in the future.

 You want them to like you.
 You want them to be interested in what you are trying to get media coverage for, you want to be different.